ros-mobile-robots/ros-mobile-robots.github.io/docs/grove_ultrasonic_ranger.md

 After connecting the signal pin of the sensor to [(physical) GPIO 11](https://pinout.xyz/pinout/pin11_gpio17#) of the Raspberry Pi 4 B and power it with 5V and ground, we can test its functionality with the available python script [`ultrasonic.py`](https://github.com/Seeed-Studio/Grove-RaspberryPi/blob/master/Grove%20-%20Ultrasonic%20Ranger/ultrasonic.py) from Seed Studio.

-Note that I renamed the script from `ultrasonic.py` to `seeedstudio_ultrasonic.py` because I use a modified `ultrasonic.py` file as class to interface the ultrasonic ranger (Application Program Interface - API).
-{: .notice-warning}

-The following shows the truncated output of the `seeedstudio_ultrasonic.py` script when moving an obstacle in front of the sensor.
+The following shows the truncated output of the `ultrasonic.py` script when moving an obstacle in front of the sensor.
 We see that the distance value changes as expected.

 ```bash
 fjp@ubuntu:~/git/2wd-robot/ros/src/perception/src$ sudo python seeedstudio_ultrasonic.py